nginxinc/nginx-one-workshops/labs/lab7/readme.md

     - Set the data source to `prometheus` and then click on the `Import` button.
     - Sometimes you have change the datasource, Dashboard ID, Name, or other settings for it to Import properly.

-    You should see a Grafana Dashboard like this one:
+    You should see a Grafana Dashboard similar to this one:

     ![Grafana Dashboard](media/lab7_grafana-dashboard.png)

     There are many different Grafana Dashboards available, and you have the option to create and build dashboards to suite your needs.
-NGINX Plus provides over 240 metrics for TCP, HTTP, SSL, Virtual Servers, Locations, Rate Limits, and Upstreams.
+NGINX Plus provides over 240 metrics for Nginx, TCP, HTTP, TLS, Virtual Servers, Locations, Rate Limits, and Upstreams.

     Take a few minutes to explore Grafana, and you can also import shared Dashboards that other people have created, by exploring the Grafana website and searching for "nginx".